What Kind of Mulch Is Best for Fruit Trees?

 It’s important to note that most of the south’s soil is actually on the acidic side (though it would still be prudent to go to your county extension office and get a soil test to confirm your soil’s pH).
 This means the acidity may need to be reduced for trees that prefer more alkaline soils.
 To assist with this process, it is best to introduce a mulch with alkaline properties.

-Some types of trees want to be fed and aren’t very picky about their soil pH, but, for the most part, pH will be essential in determining the long-term health of your plants.
-Assuming, of course, that they are properly mulched and planted, receive the right amount of light, and get enough water and nutrients.
-For more information about how to properly care for trees in your landscape and which types of Florida plants prefer acid and prefer alkaline soils, check out this great resource from UF IFAS.
+Some types of trees want to be fed and aren’t very picky about their soil pH, but pH will be essential in determining the long-term health of your plants—assuming, of course, that they are properly mulched and planted, receive the right amount of light, and get enough water and nutrients.
+For more information about how to properly care for trees in your landscape and which types of Florida plants prefer acidic or alkaline soils, check out this great resource from UF IFAS!